wp-plugins/avchat-3/readme.txt

 The above features are part of the **Community Lite** plugin which you can download for free from this page.

 > #### The Community PRO plugin
-> With the Community PRO video chat plugin you get more than 47 configuration options and permissions that you can customise for each user role, **multisite support**, better BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
+> With the Community PRO video chat plugin you get more than 47 configuration options and permissions that you can customise for each user role, multisite support and better BuddyPress integration.
 > Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin.

 > #### The Pay Per Session plugin